GOOD HOSPITAL PRACTICE

 2.1 General information

-Audits can be carried out routinely or for special reasons, such as significant changes in management, in the quality management system, in the service, in the service delivery process or in the follow-up of corrective actions.
-With internal audits in particular, care must be taken to ensure that they do not result in responsibility for achieving quality objectives being shifted from the operating personnel to the quality assurance unit.
+Audits can be carried out routinely or on special occasions, such as significant changes in management, in the quality management system, in the service, in the service delivery process or in the follow-up of corrective actions.

 2.2 Audit objectives